Cairns

 Cairns is like a small American city undecided whether it wants to be backpackerland or art gallery centre.
 It feels new and is laid out on a grid plan.
 Well patronised by Japanese tourist parties as well as by backpackers.
 After the crush of people and buildings in Singapore Cairns felt barely populated.
 And Cairns was the biggest city I visited in Australia.
 I felt I stood in the no man's land between 'civilisation' and 'wilderness'.

-I dined in a restaurant along the esplanade on a dish combining barramundi, kangaroo, and crocodile.
+I dined at Barnacle Bill’s restaurant along the esplanade on a dish combining barramundi, kangaroo, and crocodile.
 Crocodile is white and stringy if you were curious.
 I thought I had better establish between me and the crocodiles who was going to eat whom.
-But I didn't go swimming in any billabongs to give the salties a chance.
+Kangaroo looks like and tastes like beef crossed with pork.

 Cable Car1